 Any undergraduate student who has 48 or more total credits and has officially declared a major in English, a major in English with Writing Emphasis, a major in English with a Teacher Education Emphasis (5-12), or a major in Literary Studies may enter this contest by submitting an essay written for any ENGL 211 or above English course during the 2014-2015 academic year.
 Should a minimum number of entries not be received by the contest deadline, the department reserves the right to award no prizes.

 Essay should be typed, double-spaced.
 Please paperclip the formal essay pages together—do not staple.
 Since it will be judged blindly by a panel of English faculty, do not include your name on the essay itself, just a title.
 With your essay, submit a cover sheet that includes your name, the essay title, the class for which the essay was written, the instructor’s name, and your UST email address.
 You have the option of discussing your essay submission with your instructor for revisions and suitability.
 Please note that your submitted essay will not be returned.

 Essay must be received by the English Department administrative office (JRC 333) by 3 p.m. on Friday, April 24th.

 A first prize of $150 and one second prize of $100 will be awarded.

-The University of St. Thomas English Department is pleased to announce the first annual Creative Writing Prize to honor Professor Lon Otto's deep and robust legacy in creative writing and to celebrate the best writing by UST students in fiction, poetry, and/or creative nonfiction.
+The University of St. Thomas English Department is pleased to announce the second annual Creative Writing Prize to honor Lon Otto, Professor Emeritus of English, and his deep and robust legacy in creative writing and to celebrate the best writing by UST students in fiction, poetry, and/or creative nonfiction.
 Work of any length is welcome, and $500 in prizes will be awarded to the best work(s) as evaluated by the editors of the Summit Avenue Review and the creative writing faculty.
 The winner(s) of the prize will be featured in this year's Summit Avenue Review and celebrated at the magazine's release reading in early May.